paultrimor/Quickbase-File-Attachment-Exporter/README.md

 # Quickbase-File-Attachment-Exporter

-Desktop wizard downloading ALL file attachments from a Quickbase application.
+Desktop wizard for downloading ALL file attachments from a Quickbase application.

 ## How To Use
 You can clone this repository and build the project using `npm run start`.
 Or if you are using windows you can download a packaged version here: